MRGEffitas/Ironsquirrel/README.md

 ### Prerequisites

-Mandatory dependencies - run the followings after cloning the project in the project directory:
+Mandatory dependencies - clone the IRONSQUIRREL project, cd into the project directory, and run the following commands:
 ```
 sudo apt-get install ruby-dev
 bundle install